junxit/us-congress-bills-116/metadata.md

 - 2020-03-05 — Senate amendment agreed to: Amendment SA 1524 agreed to in Senate by Unanimous Consent.
 - 2020-03-05 — Senate amendment proposed (on the floor): Amendment SA 1524 proposed by Senator McConnell for Senator Ernst.
 - 2020-03-05 — Senate amendment submitted
+- 2020-03-09 — Message on Senate action sent to the House.
+- 2020-03-09 — Received in the House.
+- 2020-03-09 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-03-09 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.